elastic/cloudbeat/deploy/cloud/README.md

 ## Named environment

-To give your environment a different prefix in the name use
+To give your environment a name in advance use:

-`terraform apply --auto-approve -var="deployment_name_prefix=elastic-deployment"`
+`terraform apply --auto-approve -var="deployment_name=john-8-8-0bc1-30Apr"`

 ## Deploy specific resources